cmyr/anagramatron/README.md

 - The vast majority of 'hits' are tweets that are identical.
 - The vast majority of remaining hits are either tweets that have one letter switched ('I hate u' vs. 'I haet u') or that have the same words in a different order ('hi twitter!!' vs. 'twitter, hi?'). etc.

+#### FAQ

+**Other questions and comments can be directed to [@cmyr](http://www.twitter.com/cmyr) **

+Q: Is this manually curated?

+A: Mostly for issues of volume ( there are a lot of variations of 'goooood mooornnniinng!', there are a lot of spam bots posting subtely different versions of the same message, etc) the bot doesn't automatically post every anagram it finds.
+Essentially there's an iphone client that reviews matches, which are manually approved or rejected.

+Q: How does this handle numerals / non-latin characters?

+A: For practical reasons, this bot only parses tweets in English that contain only ascii characters, i.e. no emoji or em-dashes.
+Only letter characters are considered for anagram comparison, i.e. 'i have 2 friends' and '400000 friend I shave' are considered anagrams.
+Both of these solutions are pretty ham-fisted, and might change at some point.

+Q: What is the relationship between the twitter page and the tumblr?

+A: One-to-one.
+When a match is approved, it gets posted to both.

 #### Dependencies:
 this script makes use of [python twitter tools](http://mike.verdone.ca/twitter/) for handling twitter interactions, [tumblpy](https://github.com/michaelhelmick/python-tumblpy) for posting to tumblr, and [bottle](http://bottlepy.org/docs/dev/) + [cherrypy](http://www.cherrypy.org/) to run a webserver.